Anas-AlShammah/Unit-Testing/README.md

 - `WithDrawTest`: Tests the `WithDraw` method with various withdrawal amounts, checking if the balance is updated correctly.
 - `DepositTest`: Tests the `Deposit` method with various deposit amounts, checking if the balance is updated correctly.

-Make sure to run these unit tests to verify the correctness of the code.

-Please note that this README provides a summary of the ATM Bank application, instructions for usage, and additional details.